-Moving average crossovers are a common way traders use Moving Averages.
+Moving average crossovers are a common way traders can use Moving Averages.
 A crossover occurs when a faster Moving Average (i.e. a shorter period Moving Average) crosses either above a slower Moving Average (i.e. a longer period Moving Average) which is considered a bullish crossover or below which is considered a bearish crossover.

 The chart below of the S&P Depository Receipts Exchange Traded Fund (SPY) shows the 50-day Simple Moving Average and the 200-day Simple Moving Average; this Moving Average pair is often looked at by big financial institutions as a long range indicator of market direction:

-In the chart above of the S&P 500, both buy signals would have been extremely profitable, but the one sell signal would have caused a small loss.
+In the chart above of the S&P 500, both potential buy signals would have been extremely profitable, but the one potential sell signal would have caused a small loss.
 Keep in mind, that the 50-day, 200-day Simple Moving Average crossover is a very long-term strategy.

-For those traders that want more confirmation when they use Moving Average crossovers, the 3 Simple Moving Average crossover technique could be used.
+For those traders that want more confirmation when they use Moving Average crossovers, the 3 Simple Moving Average crossover technique might be used.
 An example of this is shown in the chart below of Wal-Mart (WMT) stock:

 There are numerous variants and methodologies for using the 3 Simple Moving Average crossover method, some are provided below: